Cornserve: A Distributed Serving System for Any-to-Any Multimodal Models: System Design

 \subsection{Architecture Overview}

 Figure~\ref{fig:architecture} illustrates Cornserve's overall architecture and how deployment and inference requests flow through the system.

 \paragraph{Control Plane.} The \emph{Gateway} serves as the entry point for \emph{App} registration and inference requests.
 An App is a user-defined Python module that specifies one or more \emph{Tasks}, each of which specifies a model component and its dependencies on other components.
-The \emph{Resource Manager} is responsible for managing GPU resources and orchestrating \emph{Task Managers}, which (1) spawn \emph{Task Executors} (e.g., vLLM) on the allocated GPUs and (2) handles routing/load balancing.
+The \emph{Resource Manager} includes a \emph{planner}~\cite{cornfigurator-arxiv25} that finds an efficient deployment plan for tasks, and an \emph{allocator} that realizes the plan by spawning \emph{Task Managers}.
+Task Managers (1) spawn \emph{Task Executors} (e.g., vLLM) on the allocated GPUs and (2) handles routing/load balancing.
 The \emph{Task Dispatcher} routes component invocations from the Gateway to the appropriate Task Executors.

 \paragraph{Data Plane.} Each \emph{Task Executor} runs model components on GPUs.
 Cornserve provides specialized executors for different component types: \emph{Eric} for multimodal encoders (image, video, audio), a forked \emph{vLLM}~\cite{pagedattention-sosp23} for LLM inference, and \emph{Geri} for multimodal generators (audio vocoder, image DiT).
 The \emph{Sidecar}, which is a per-GPU daemon process, forwards tensor data between executors following data dependencies.